kubestellar/kubestellar/docs/content/v0.20/examples.md

 6. Follow the steps to [create and register two clusters with OCM](example-wecs.md).

-7. (optional) Check all deployments and statefulsets running in the hosting cluster:
+7. (optional) Check all deployments and statefulsets running in the hosting cluster.
+Expect to see the wds1 kubestellar-controller-manager created in the wds1-system namespace and the imbs1 statefulset created in the imbs1-system namespace.

    ```shell
    kubectl --context kind-kubeflex get deployments,statefulsets --all-namespaces